 Take the ﬁxed or standing part of the rope in the left hand (this should be done in making all knots), lay the free end over it, and then by a twist of the wrist make a loop in the standing part which shall inclose the free end (a, Fig. 7); then carry the free end behind the standing part and through the loop, parallel with itself (b, Fig. 7).

 How to Tie Various Knots was adapted from...

 The Household Cyclopedia of General Information by Henry Hartshorne, M.D., published by Thomas Kelly, New York, in 1881.

-Pictured above is a demonstration of how to tie various knots that I created for a merit badge when I was an eight-year-old Wolf Cub in 1958.
-It was graded 7/10 by the Akela who said my printing could stand improvement.
+Pictured above is a demonstration of how to tie seven basic knots that I created for a merit badge when I was an eight-year-old Wolf Cub in 1958.
+It was graded 7/10 by the Akela who said my printing could stand some improvement.
 Hey, I was eight!